jcylele/unity-ts/docs/Create An Item.md

    fields of type CachedValue<T> are cached attributes, it can be calculated by other attributes and sometimes data from others modules

-   the real value will be calculated and cached when the Value is read for the first time
+   1. the real value will be calculated and cached if no cache value is present

-   following read get the cached value
+   2. following read get the cached value without calculation

-   until functions with @AttrSetter decorator are called
+   3. when functions with @AttrSetter decorator are called

-   the cached value will be cleared, and the next read will trigger a calculation and so on
+      the cached value is cleared

+      and back to step 1